-3. Undertaking long-term monitoring of some populations as a baseline against which to judge environmental impacts such as habitat management;
+- Undertaking long-term monitoring of some important populations to provide baseline data by which to judge both the impacts of habitat management and, in the long-term, climate change.

-4. Providing advice and support to those responsible for the management of some important adder sites;
+- Providing advice and support to those responsible for the management of some important Adder sites.

-5. Investigating habitat suitability for adders so that land managers can identify the strengths and weaknesses of their own sites; and
+- Investigation of the suitability of different habitats for Adders so that land managers can identify the strengths and weaknesses of their own sites and take suitable action; and

-6. Seeking to list the adder as a key species in relevant Sites of Special Scientific Interest (SSSIs).
-This listing would mention essential habitat management requirements.
+- Seeking to list the Adder as a key species in relevant Sites of Special Scientific Interest (SSSIs) for which associated essential habitat management requirements would be defined.
+This will link conservation status to the requirements for appropriate land management.